NLnetLabs/krill-manual/source/publication-server.rst

 to either instance, and it makes it somewhat easier to parse the log files in case of issues.

-At some point we were more opinionated about this separation and we almost split up the Krill binary into two separate binaries for the CA and Publication Server functions.
-However, in the end we decided that you should be able to make your own judgement call.

 Here we will document a setup using a separate Publication Server instance.

 Configure